 The Code "\$" denotes a coated material with haze values between 7% and 30%.
 No information is given on uncoated performance.
+These cannot be used as or in front of a reflex reflector.

 The Code "@" denotes a coated material with haze values between 7% and 30%.
-This material can not be used when uncoated.
+This material cannot be used when uncoated.
+These cannot be used as or in front of a reflex reflector.